-The Target of Evaluation (TOE) comprises smart card ICs used as Security Controllers meeting the highest requirements in terms of performance and security.
-They are manufactured by Infineon Technologies AG in a 0.22 μ m CMOS technology.
-The controllers intended to be used in smart cards for particularly security-relevant applications.
+The Target of Evaluation (TOE) comprises smart card ICs (Security Controllers) meeting the highest requirements in terms of performance and security.
+They are manufactured by Infineon Technologies AG in a 0.22 $\mu$ m CMOS technology.
+The ICs are intended to be used in smart cards for particularly security-relevant applications.
 That is based on its previous use as developing platform for smart card operating systems according to the lifecycle model (in Smartcard IC Platform Protection Profile).